sjunges/sjunges.github.io/_pages/cv.md

 (Conference presentations associated with a paper are not listed)

 - OWLS 2020
-- DESTION 2021
+- Runtime Monitoring in Markov Decision Processes, DESTION 2021, RP 2021
-- GI Kolloquium
+- Parameter Synthesis in Markov Models, OWLS 2020, GI Kolloquium 2021
-- FUNCTION 2021
+- Complexity of Memoryless Policies in POMDPs, FUNCTION 2021
+- Panelist at RL-CONFORM 2021

 Teaching
 ======